ajay9634/Ajay-prefix/README.md

 # ⚠️ Move game save data to Ajay prefix

-if you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...
+If you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...

 # 🔗 Link of Ajay prefix v10.14 hotfix